varnish/Varnish-Book/varnish_book.rst

    ..
 VMODs

    Varnish allows integration of Varnish Modules also known as VMODs.
-   VMODs are tipically coded in VCL and C programming language.
+   VMODs are typically coded in VCL and C programming language.
    A VMOD is a shared library, which can be called from VCL code.

    The standard (``std``) VMOD, for instance, is a VMOD included in Varnish Cache.